jjlof1/MyDataAnalyst/README.md

-## Welcome to my profile ladies and gentlemen 👋.
+## Welcome to my git ladies and gentlemen 👋.
 I'm Jose Juan or JJ!

 I am a versatilist and easily adapt to different roles; Sales 🤝, Consultant 💻, RPA Developer 🤖 or beginner level Data Analyst 📈, depending on what the project requires.
 I love exploring new technologies and use creativity to solve challenges that I faced.